 - reports or reviews of empirical studies that implicate relevant philosophical and ethical questions;

 - case studies (which may be accompanied by commentary on the case);

-- personal narratives about providing health care (for our In Practice column);
+- personal narratives about the ethics of providing health care (for our In Practice column); and

 How to Submit